SadPeanut/Pz-RealLifeMap/README.md

 * Choose the **number of cells** per side (e.g., 2 for a 2x2 grid).

 * Adjust the percentage size of the **download area** for OpenStreetMap objects.
-The larger the size, the lower the risk of missing objects due to truncation, but it also increases the ressource usage.
+The larger the size, the lower the risk of missing objects due to truncation, but it also increases the resource usage.

+* Adjust the **road width scale** to make roads more or less visible on the generated maps.

-* Click **"Generate Simplified Maps"** to download data and create the simplified map grid.
+* Click **"Generate Maps + Vegetation"** to download data and create both the simplified map grid and vegetation maps in one operation.

-* Then click **"Generate Vegetation Maps"** to produce vegetation versions of these maps.

-For debugging purpose, you can look at the temporary full resolution map in the root folder.
-Here you can see if the generation has any problems before placing cells in Worlded.

 ## Output

-Generated images are saved automatically in two folders:
+The tool generates several types of output:

+### Complete Maps (Full Resolution)
+* `complete_map.png` — Full resolution simplified map of the entire downloaded area
+* `complete_vegetation_map.png` — Full resolution vegetation map of the entire downloaded area

+These complete maps are useful for:
+- Verifying that all data was correctly downloaded and rendered
+- Getting an overview of the entire area before it's split into cells
+- Debugging any issues with the generation process

+### Map Tiles (Cell Grid)
-* `map_cells/` — contains simplified map tiles.
+* `map_cells/` — Contains simplified map tiles in a grid format (e.g., `0,0.png`, `0,1.png`, etc.)
-* `map_vegetation/` — contains the vegetation maps.
+* `map_vegetation/` — Contains corresponding vegetation map tiles

+Each cell is 300x300 pixels and represents a 300x300 meter area in the real world.

+## Workflow

+1. **Data Download**: Downloads OpenStreetMap data for roads, natural features, landuse, water bodies, etc.
+2. **Map Rendering**: Creates a complete simplified map using Project Zomboid's color palette
+3. **Vegetation Processing**: Generates a vegetation classification map from the simplified map
+4. **Cell Division**: Splits both complete maps into individual tiles for use in map editors

 ## About

-This is a

 This project uses [OSMnx](https://osmnx.readthedocs.io/) to download OpenStreetMap data.

 OpenStreetMap data is made available under the Open Database License (ODbL).
 You are free to copy, distribute, transmit and adapt the data, as long as you credit OpenStreetMap and its contributors.
 If you alter or build upon the data, you may distribute the result only under the same license.